 Unless the lecithin is clearly labeled, as in “soy lecithin,” you won’t know if it’s made from palm.

-The U.S. Food & Drug Administration has a MedWatch Voluntary Reporting online form you can complete and submit to report your symptoms.
+The U.S. Food & Drug Administration has a MedWatch Voluntary Reporting online form you can complete and submit to easily report your symptoms.
+You just need to have the product information.

 Allergic to palm oil